Republican Congressman Calls On Nancy Pelosi To Replace Confederate Portraits She Had Removed From Capitol

 “You were elected to be the Speaker for the whole House of Representatives, not just for the people of San Francisco.
 I am very concerned at the precedent that your action sets and that it will end with removing history,” Duncan wrote.

-Pelosi announced that the portraits would be removed for Juneteenth, a day that commemorates when enslaved people in Texas were finally given their freedom more than two years after President Abraham Lincoln passed the Emancipation Proclamation.
+Pelosi announced that the portraits would be removed for Juneteenth, a day that commemorates when enslaved people in Texas were finally informed of their freedom more than two years after former President Abraham Lincoln passed the Emancipation Proclamation.